bonfus/muesr/docs/LiFePO4.rst

-The results are stored in a list of :py:class:`~muesr.core.magmodel.LocalField` objects which, for each muon site, contain the Total, Dipolar, Lorentz and Contact contributions in **Tesla**.
+The results are stored in a list of :py:class:`~muesr.core.magmodel.LocalField` objects which, for each muon site, contain the total, dipolar, Lorentz and Contact contributions in Tesla (in the present case, an antiferromagnet in zero external field, with no Fermi contact term, only the dipolar field is obtained).

 The next four lines of code print the results of the simulation in T/:math:`\mu_{\mathrm{B}}`